helps define a logically isolated dedicated virtual network within the AWS

-- CloudFront signed URLs and signed cookies helps to secure the content and provide control to decide who can access the content
+CloudFront signed URLs and signed cookies help to secure the content and provide control to decide who can access the content.

-to restrict access to individual files, for e.g., an installation download for your application.
+to restrict access to individual files, for e.g., an installation download for the application.

 Canned Policy vs Custom Policy

 Canned policy or a custom policy is a policy statement, used by the Signed URLs, helps define the restrictions for e.g. expiration date and time

 CloudFront validates the expiration time at the start of the event.

 If user is downloading a large object, and the url expires the download would still continue and the same for RTMP distribution.

 However, if the user is using range GET requests, or while streaming video skips to another position which might trigger an other event, the request would fail.

 Serving Compressed Files